-If you harvest or collect wild plants, make sure your activities are in accordance to the International Standard for Sustainable Wild Collection of medicinal and

-- Do not collect/fish rare, threatened or endangered species - Inform yourself about the regeneration rate of the collected plants and ensure that harvest rates respect regeneration rates and the minimum viable population size.
+- If you harvest or collect wild plants, make sure your activities are in accordance to the International Standard for Sustainable Wild Collection of medicinal and aromatic plants (you may also use the Union of Ethical Biotrade (UEBT) standard or the FairWild standard, ABS guidelines). - Do not collect/fish rare, threatened or endangered species - Inform yourself about the regeneration rate of the collected plants and ensure that harvest rates respect regeneration rates and the minimum viable population size.
 Collecting must be sustainable.
 Therefore, the population size must be known. - Source natural ingredients from their native distribution area only - Use appropriate collection practices in order to not destroy or damage the target species (species which do not reproduce easily or which grow slowly).
-If this cannot be assured, do not collect them. - Do not hold wildlife in captivity - Do not damage the environment within the collection and ensure best conditions for regeneration of the plant species harvested.
-Regeneration is guaranteed when enough flowers, seeds, leaves or roots stay untouched for reproduction. - Seek traditional information on practices linked to the sourcing of species and ingredients - Take measures to preserve and restore the traditional practices linked to sourcing of species and ingredients that promote sustainable use of biodiversity - Engage local biodiversity experts (elder, local/regional NGOs, nature administration) in this task - Protected areas are respected and must not be infiltrated
+If this cannot be assured, do not collect them. - Do not hold wildlife in captivity - Do not damage the environment within the collection and ensure best conditions for re-generation of the plant species harvested.
+Re-generation is guaranteed when enough flowers, seeds, leaves or roots stay untouched for reproduction. - Seek traditional information on practices linked to the sourcing of species and ingredients - Take measures to preserve and restore the traditional practices linked to sourcing of species and ingredients that promote sustainable use of biodiversity - Engage local biodiversity experts (elder, local/regional NGOs, nature administration) in this task